ibm-cloud-docs/containers/storage-utilities.md

     :   The unique ID or the name that is assigned to your cluster.
 You can retrieve this ID by running `ibmcloud ks cluster ls`.

     `worker_ID`
-    :   The unique ID that is assigned to the worker node where you want to attach your volume.
+    :   The unique ID that is assigned to the worker node where you attach your volume.
 You can retrieve this value by running `ibmcloud ks worker ls -c <cluster_name>`.

     `volume_ID`
     :   The unique ID that is assigned to your {{site.data.keyword.blockstorageshort}} volume.
 You can retrieve a list of your {{site.data.keyword.blockstorageshort}} volumes by running `ibmcloud is volumes`.